truemark/autoalarm/README.md

 - Triggered when a metric deviates from a dynamic range based on historical data.
   - Warning and Critical threshold represent the number of standard deviations outside of the band or range of the anomaly model.
-- Best for metrics with variable patterns.
+- For times when you want to detect outliers in your metrics and alarm on them.

 ### Supported Tag Values